Hong Kong is a vertical city, squeezed between buildings and mountains. The apartments and street are very small and tiny.

 Hong Kong is a mess that everybody loves!

-Here’s our tips on what to do in Hong Kong:
+Here’s the list of things to do in Hong Kong:

 To get there, you can go by car or bus.
 There are very good restaurants inside, from Chinese to International food.

 Have drinks at Ozone Bar: